 Your Corporation has adequate Internal Financial Controls for ensuringthe orderly and efficient conduct of its business including adherence to theCorporation's policies; the safeguarding of its assets; the prevention and detectionof frauds and errors; the accuracy and completeness of the accounting records; and thetimely preparation of reliable information which is commensurate with the operation ofthe Corporation.
 As part of this exercise the design of internal controls and itsoperating effectiveness for the key business processes is tested by independent experts.Based on the review carried out independent experts have confirmed that they aresatisfied with the effectiveness and adequacy of Internal Controls over FinancialReporting.
 The entire activity of review and assessment of Internal Controls is carriedout under the guidance of a Core Committee set-up for this purpose.

 RISK MANAGEMENT POLICY

-Review of operating areas for system improvements such as the Retail outlet Propertymanagement Credit Policy Management implementation of CSR program process of reverseauction etc. was also carried out during the year.
+Review of operating areas for such as Terminal Automation systemactivities of R&D centres Outlet Diagnostic and Monitoring Tool etc. for systemimprovement was also carried out during the year.

 OFFICIAL LANGUAGE IMPLEMENTATION